snptrs/CV/README.md

 ## Skills

-I've developed a range of skills during my time working in internal comms roles, and while working at Apple, that are highly relevant to the world of software development.
+I've developed a range of skills during my career that are highly relevant to the world of software development.

 ### Communication
 Working in internal communications has made me an excellent communicator, not only within my own team and the wider organisation, but with external audiences as well.